 However, due to the extreme chemical resistance, undercut SiC to release suspended structures by conventional wet chemical etching is not possible.
 We have developed a novel dopant-selective photoelectrochemical etching (PEC) process to solve this challenge.
 Some structures are shown here:

 Supported by NIH, industry

 We are developing microneedles for transdermal drug delivery.
 The videos below show insertion tests of Si in-plane microneedles on raw chicken.

 Currently we are developing a novel technology to significantly improve conversion efficiency of metal oxide heterojunction solar cell.

 Supported by ONR, industry, WSU (Vancouver Mini-Grant)

 1. SiC, GaN and Ga2O3 high voltage/power devices for power electronics and power ICs

 - Uninterruptible power supply (UPS)

-Applications of SiC and GaN high frequency transistors:
+2. SiC and GaN high frequency transistors for RF and microwave

 - Radio communications